LAPTOP REPAIR GLOSSARY / PROFESSIONAL SOFTWARE / ADOBE PREMIERE PRO

 WHAT IT IS

-Adobe Premiere Pro is the industry-standard non-linear video editor used by filmmakers, broadcast editors, content creators, and studios.
+Adobe Premiere Pro is the industry-standard non-linear video editor.
 The Mercury Playback Engine (MPE) uses NVIDIA CUDA or AMD OpenCL to accelerate effects and real-time playback on the GPU.

 Category: Video Editing | Developer: Adobe | Platform: Windows, macOS